imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo usermod -a -G sudo ...
     ```

-    You'll need to do this for every account on your server that needs SSH access.
+    You'll need to do this for every account on your server that needs `sudo` privileges.

 1. Edit `/etc/sudoers`: